 The Clinical Track is designed to assist in advancing the School's clinical mission and to enhance the capabilities of Yale Medicine.
-The primary role of faculty in this track is to provide the highest quality of patient care consistent with the policies, standards, and guidelines of the School and Yale Medicine.
+The primary role of faculty in this track is to provide the highest quality of patient care or public health practice consistent with the policies, standards, and guidelines of the School and Yale Medicine.
 Reflecting the track's emphasis on clinical excellence, appointments to this track are given the titles of Assistant Professor of Clinical [field], Associate Professor of Clinical [field], and Professor of Clinical [field], where "field" represents the specialty of the practice (e.g., Medicine, Surgery, Public Health).

 Individuals who demonstrate excellence as practitioners in their field are eligible for appointment in the Clinical Track.
 Faculty in this track must play an integral role in the department's clinical programs.
-They may participate in teaching and in research/scholarly activities, but their primary focus must be as a practitioner.
+They may participate in teaching and in research/scholarly activities, but their primary focus must be as a practitioner of clinical medicine or public health.
 Appointments can be on a full- or part-time basis.

-Appointments in this track are coterminous with maintenance of required clinical practice credentials.
+Faculty appointed to this track are expected to maintain required clinical practice credentials.
 Appointments terminate upon a final determination of revocation or denial of clinical practice privileges.
 There is no entitlement to reappointment.
 Appointments may be renewed based on a number of factors, including the continued need for the position, the availability of resources for the position, and the clinical excellence and productivity of the individual.